alexanderdfung/alexanderdfung.github.io/_pages/about.md

 Hi, I'm Alex 👋 I work as a research assistant in [Ev Fedorenko](https://www.evlab.mit.edu/about-ev)'s lab at MIT, combining fMRI and computational tools to understand the neural basis of language.

-I will be applying to PhD programs this fall!
-I am broadly interested in the intersection of statistics, machine learning, and systems neuroscience.
-I would like to model biological and artificial neural circuits at the mechanistic level, addressing questions like:
+I am applying to PhD programs this fall!
+I am interested in the intersection of statistics, machine learning, and systems neuroscience.
+Concretely, I seek **mathematical principles of computation in biological and artificial neural circuits**.
+I aim to develop mechanistically interpretable frameworks, addressing questions like:
 - How can we extract the low-dimensional geometric and topological structures underlying neural population dynamics from high-dimensional data?
 - Which learning rules and memory architectures might support efficient storage and accurate retrieval of information over the timecourses of learning?